Connector Board

 Fabrication and Assembly Files

 There are three different PCBs filesets, the combined PCB has two BOM variants determining how much of the assembly you want done by the vendor.
+For smaller order quantities (without assembly) the seperate PCB files is likely to be cheaper.

 Hardware/Fabrication Files/V3 Connector Only Gerbers.zip